kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

   - Too much redundant information: when the configuration scale is large, it is difficult to maintain the configuration, because important configuration information is hidden in a large number of irrelevant repetitive data details.
   - Lack of functionality: constraint, complex logic, test, debug, abstraction, etc.
   - [Kustomize](https://kustomize.io/)'s patches are basically by fixing several patch merge strategies

-- Tech. and Product
+Representative technologies of structured KV include:

-  - JSON/YAML: It is very convenient for reading and automation, and has different languages API support.
+- JSON/YAML: It is very convenient for reading and automation, and hasdifferent languages API support.
-  - [Kustomize](https://kustomize.io/): It provides a solution to customize the Kubernetes resource base configuration and differential configuration without **template** and **DSL**.
-It does not solve the constraint problem itself, but needs to cooperate with a large number of additional tools to check constraints, such as [Kube-linter](https://github.com/stackrox/kube-linter)、[Checkov](https://github.com/bridgecrewio/checkov).
-Fig. 2 shows the typical working mode of Kustomize.
+- [Kustomize](https://kustomize.io/): It provides a solution to customizethe Kubernetes resource base configuration and differential configurationwithout **template** and **DSL**.
+It does not solve the constraint problemitself, but needs to cooperate with a large number of additional tools tocheck constraints, such as [Kube-linter](https://github.com/stackroxkube-linter)、[Checkov](https://github.com/bridgecrewio/checkov).
+Fig. 2shows the typical working mode of Kustomize.

 ![](/img/blog/2022-09-15-declarative-config-overview/02-kustomize.png)